Xenosender/derby/awsQueueManagement/README.md

 - **lambda**: create a lambda with the name you want, in python 3.6.
 It should create the associated IAM role.
     - you can configure the trigger from there, from your input DynamoDB table
 - **IAM**: add inline policies to the role associated to the lambda:
-    - read on DynamoDB streams   (This will be added automatically if you create your lambda from the "create trigger" button in DynamoDB)
+    - read on DynamoDB streams   (This will be added automatically if you create your lambda from the "create trigger" button in DynamoDB), and launch lambdas
     - read and write on SQS queues and messages